enix223/tdengine-openjdk-client/README.md

 This repo's target is to build a container for tdengine java client to run with **native connection**.

-Please note: This image is base on [eclipse-temurin focal](https://hub.docker.com/_/eclipse-temurin) (Official Images for OpenJDK binaries).
+Please note: This image is base on [eclipse-temurin](https://hub.docker.com/_/eclipse-temurin) image (Official Images for OpenJDK binaries).

 ## 2. Usage